Joan Jett: Bad Reputation (1980)

 Bottom line, this fucker is pure unadulterated fun, but really, that pretty much goes for most of her records.
 Buy 'em all!

-Here's that title track:
+Here's that title track (live on Letterman):